 dishes, antennas, irrigation controls, electric gates, wells, fire pumps, surveilance cameras, landscape

 lighting, remote outdoor receptacles, swimming pools, and generators.
-Automatic transfer switches often
+Automatic transfer switches for generators often

 require additional protection as they won't be protected by a suppressor on the main panel.
 The need

 for plug-in suppressors and uninterruptible power supplies should also be considered.